Murder of Louisa Dunne

 On 28 June 1967, 75-year-old Louisa Dunne was murdered in her home in Bristol, England.
 After a 57-year investigation, Ryland Headley was arrested in connection with the case.
 In 2025, Headley was found guilty of both the rape and murder of Dunne and was sentenced to life imprisonment with a minimum term of 20 years.
 Headley was 92 years old at the time of his conviction.
 The crime is believed to be the oldest solved cold case in British history.

 Background

-Louisa Jane Dunne (née Jarrett, 1892 – 28 June 1967) was a senior woman who had been widowed twice.
+Louisa Jane Dunne (née Jarrett, 1892 – 28 June 1967) was a pensioner who had been widowed twice.
 She married Edwin "Teddy" Parker, a city councillor, in 1915, and the couple had two daughters, Edna and Iris.
-The couple was involved in the local Labour Party.
+The couple were involved in the local Labour Party.
 She was expected to become the city's Mayoress until his death in 1945.

-She later remarried nightwatchman John Dunne in 1952, but was widowed again following his death in 1961, and reportedly became a recluse.
+She later remarried nightwatchman John Dunne in 1952, but was widowed again following his death in 1961.